triciaward/fast-api-template/README.md

 pytest
 # Expected: 173 files, 561 passed, 98% coverage
 ```

+> Docs page tip: If `/docs` appears blank, just refresh once after startup.
+The template ships with a custom docs page and a relaxed CSP for docs only.
+If your network blocks CDNs, allowlist `unpkg.com` and `cdnjs.cloudflare.com` or serve Swagger UI assets locally.

 ### What You Get
 The setup script creates a **fully working API** with all the features you need to build cool stuff.
 You'll be coding in minutes, not hours.